Pleasantville school board ratifies bus driver contract

 People are also reading…

-Thomas Henshaw, a labor negotiator for the school district, felt similarly positive about talks.
+Thomas Henshaw, a labor negotiator for the school district, felt similarly positive about the talks.

 “Negotiations went really well with the Teamsters,” Henshaw said.

+PLEASANTVILLE — The local school bus union is speaking out for the need for higher wages in …

-In the run up to the ratification vote, union officials had expressed anxiety about pay.
-Shop stewards at Pleasantville said stagnant wages were leaving Pleasantville uncompetitive in the labor market for drivers, as neighboring school districts and private busing companies hike pay.
+In the runup to the ratification vote, union officials had expressed anxiety about pay.
+Shop stewards said stagnant wages were leaving Pleasantville uncompetitive in the labor market, as neighboring districts and private busing companies hike pay.
 At a school board meeting in May, they warned that a failure to keep pace with the market could see the district experience staffing shortages.

-A historically tight labor market and a shortage of drivers, King said, have caused wage hikes.
-He added school districts and bus companies now have to contend with new federal regulations in the labor market.

 In February 2022, the Federal Motor Carrier Safety Administration enacted new regulations requiring driving candidates to obtain their commercial driver's licenses from a nationally certified organization, something that has further disrupted the supply of drivers.
-King added that private companies were often in a position to pay for their applicants trainings, a luxury not available to school districts
+King added that private companies were often in a position to pay for their applicants' training, a luxury not available to school districts.

 Henshaw said finding a way to retain bus staff was a priority of the school district as well.
 The school board had voted to retain Henshaw for talks with the Teamsters at a rate of $100 per hour and on June 13 authorized Henshaw to work an additional 25 hours at a rate of $100 per hour for negotiations with the Teamsters.